What is a 13 Week Cash Flow Forecast in Accounting?

 Think of financial planning for seasonality

 Many industries, like leisure and tourism, have their sales impacted by the time of year.
-If you make the majority of your sales over a specific time period, i.e summer, you’ll find yourself cash rich in this period.
+If you make the majority of your sales over a specific time period, such as summer, you’ll find yourself cash rich in this period.

 However, planning further ahead for these businesses is even more necessary.
 You’ve got enough cash now but can you survive during the off-peak season?
 13 weeks won’t be long enough for you to forecast your off-season and peak season.
 So, if this is you, you’ll likely need to create a 12 month forecast at least.

 Financial planning with investment funding

 Your cash situation might also be quite different.
 If you are an early-stage business and have just received a large amount of investment, you won’t have any short term cash worries.
 It might be tempting to skip the forecasting process altogether here but you’ll see that it’s just as important.

 As a startup, you’re probably not profitable yet and you might not be for a while.
 How long is that cash going to last you and will you become profitable before it’s all gone?
 It’s therefore absolutely crucial to plan further into the future to work out when you’ll breakeven.
 If it doesn’t look like you can get there before you run out of funding then it’s better to realise this earlier rather than later.

-What about financial planning around business strategy?
+Financial planning around business strategy

 Even if you are an established, profitable business, long-term forecasts are a useful tool.
 They help you make strategic decisions around your ‘big picture’ business goals and objectives.
 If you are always looking at the short-term then you might make decisions geared around short term gain rather than the long term health of your business.
 Taking the time to look at this big picture every so often helps ensure you’re not doing the same thing in 2 years time and stagnating as a business.